bitboody/Necromancer/README.md

 <h2 id="TODO">TODO</h2>

-- [ ] Migrate from hosting on localhost to private ip address.
+- [ ] Get it to work online instead of localhost.